The eleven dimensional supergravity equations on edge manifolds: The linearized and the indicial operator

 \subsection{Linearization of the operator $Q$}

-The nonlinear supergravity operator contains two parts: the gauged curvature operator $\operatorname{Ric}(\cdot)-\phi(t, \cdot)$ with a nonlinear part $F\circ F$, and the first order differential operator $d*F$ with a nonlinear part $F\wedge F$.
+The nonlinear supergravity operator contains two parts: the gauged curvature operator $\operatorname{Ric}(\cdot)-\Phi(t, \cdot)$ with a nonlinear part $F\circ F$, and the second order differential operator $d*d*F$ with a nonlinear part $d*(F\wedge F)$.
 Note that since the Hodge operator $*$ depends on the metric, the linearized operator couples the metric with the 4-form in both equations.
+The computation below is similar to Proposition 5.1 and 5.2 in section 5 of~\cite{kantor2009eleven}.

 \begin{proposition} The operator $Q: K\rightarrow K$ has linearization at $(t, W)$: